isomerpages/moe-chungchenghighyis/_admission/Sec 1 Registration/Third Languages.md

 **Students posted to MOE Language Centre (Bishan and Newton) for their Third Language Studies**

 * For students posted to the MOE Language Centres (Bishan and Newton), please go to the MOE Language Centre website [(https://www.moelc.moe.edu.sg/)](https://www.moelc.moe.edu.sg/) to confirm the acceptance of the offer and complete the online registration.
-* Students can only do so when the registration opens on 22nd December 2022.
+* Students can only do so when the registration opens on 22nd December 2023.
 * The registration website is on the home page, there will be very simple instruction guide for parents to follow.
-* Seconday 1 lesson commences in the week of 16th January 2023.
+* Seconday 1 lesson commences around week 3 of January 2024.
 * Exact dates of lesson commencement will be indicated on the timetable allocated to student.
 * During online registration, students will be given the class details and the commencement date of their lessons.